Kamuish/content/content/01 - Content/Spectroscopy/20240917T095949_Impact of BERV on the tellurics.md

 ---
 tags:
   - concept
+aliases:
-aliases: Impact of BERV on the tellurics
+  - Impact of BERV on the tellurics
+draft: false
 ---
 # Impact of BERV on the tellurics